What is an Allergy?

 Once diagnosed, the patient needs to have the implications of their allergy explained to them in detail.
 They should be given some “easy to read” educational material to take home and digest.
 Understanding the nature and causes of the allergy will make future allergy control by the patient much more successful.
 A follow-up consultation is helpful as it provides an opportunity to discuss problems associated with the allergy and to reinforce the need for treatment.

-What are those tell-tale signs that alert the doctor to probable allergy as the patient walks in the surgery door?
+What are those tell-tale signs that alert the doctor to probable allergy as the patient walks into the clinic?

-- After many years of Nasal Allergy, the sufferer develops a so-called “Long Faced” appearance with constant open-mouth breathing, nose blockage, a high arched palate and dental malocclusion with “Buck Teeth”.
+- After many years of Nasal Allergy, the sufferer develops a so-called “Long Faced” appearance with constant open-mouth breathing, nose blockage, a high arched palate and dental malocclusion with “Buck Teeth” often requiring Orthodontic treatment.

-- The allergy sufferer’s skin has a dry and rough sandpaper-like texture which is called Keratosis Pilaris.
+- The allergy sufferer’s skin has a dry and rough sandpaper-like texture on the outer arms which is called Keratosis Pilaris.
 In children, this is commonly associated with eczematous rashes on the face, in the elbow creases and behind the knees.
 In adults Eczema tends to affect other areas such as the neck, wrists and back of hands.

-- The nose’s internal mucus membranes are usually swollen and oedematous with a pale blue appearance.
+- The nose’s internal mucus membranes (called Turbinates) are usually swollen and oedematous with a pale blue appearance.
 The lower-eyelid conjunctival lining has a thickened “cobblestone” appearance and the eyes may be red, watery and itchy.
-Chronic middle ear mucus or “Glue ear” often accompanies nasal allergies.
+Eye mucus is often white and “stringy”.
+Chronic middle ear mucus is called an Effusion or “Glue ear” often accompanies nasal allergies.
 Other common allergic manifestations are a wheezy chest, constant sneezing, itchy watery eyes and “Nettle ” rashes on the skin.